 Travel with us to East Africa for 24 days on our teen community service trip and safari program in Tanzania.

-Live and work with us at a local orphanage.
+Live and work at a local orphanage.
 Help make improvements to a schoolhouse and care for local children.
 Teach basic math, English, and computer skills.

 Learn Swahili, explore markets, and visit the communal Maasai.
 Connect with and be inspired by social service organizations working to combat the HIV/AIDS epidemic.